nicotsx/ironmount/CONTRIBUTING.md

 - A clear, descriptive title
 - Steps to reproduce the issue
 - Expected vs. actual behavior
-- Your environment (OS, Docker version, Ironmount version)
+- Your environment (OS, Docker version, Zerobyte version)
 - Any relevant logs or screenshots

 ### Suggesting Features